pvdv-ithor/tui-radio/README.md

 A lightweight ncurses radio player written in Python for Linux.

 ## Features
+- Plays online radio
 - Terminal UI with menu and now playing panel
 - Highlights current track using ICY metadata
 - Works on Raspberry Pi Zero with minimal dependencies

 ## Todo
-- Plays online radio and local NAS MP3 collection
+- Plays local NAS MP3 collection
 - Add scrollbar to station list
 - Fix crash when terminal is resized smaller than station list.